ROHITJAIND/EX-06-IMPLEMENTATION-OF-FILTERS-IN-IMAGES/README.md

 # EX-6 IMPLEMENTATION OF FILTERS
 ### Aim:
-To implement filters for smoothing and sharpening the images in the spatial domain.
+To implement filters for smoothing and sharpening the images in the spatial domain.&emsp;&emsp;&emsp;**DATE:** 19.09.2023
 ### Software Required:
 Anaconda - Python 3.7
 ### Algorithm: